KhareS/Twitter-Data-Analysis-Using-Flume-Hive/README.md

 * Note down all four key at some place, will need this in Flume config file.

-## 2. Create subdirectories and copy JAR file:
+## 2. Create sub-directories and copy JAR file:

 	Create following directories and copy JAR file available at repository under /lib/ folder.